AlineLanckneus/PHP-basics/README.md

 Each challenge has its own folder:

-- debugging
+- debugging/

-- simple order form
+- simple-order-form/

-- blackjack
+- blackjack/